gokhanozdemir/documents-and-resources/howtogokhan.md

 **Humans stating opinions as facts** are a trigger for me.

+**Humans asking me same thing again and again and meanwhile checking their phones** are a trigger for me.

 **Humans who gossip** are a trigger for me.

 **This document is a [living breathing thing](https://github.com/gokhanozdemir/documents-and-resources/blob/master/howtogokhan.md)** and likely incomplete.
 I  update it frequently and would appreciate your feedback.